physionetchallenges/physionetchallenges.github.io/2007/index.md

 When using this resource, please cite the following publications:

-- The PhysioNet Challenge description paper: [George M. (2007).
+- The PhysioNet Challenge description paper: [Moody, G. (2007).
 Electrocardiographic Imaging of Myocardial Infarction: The PhysioNet/Computing in Cardiology Challenge 2007.](/2007)
 - The PhysioNet resource: [Goldberger, A., Amaral, L., Glass, L., Hausdorff, J., Ivanov, P. C., Mark, R., … & Stanley, H. E. (2000).
 PhysioBank, PhysioToolkit, and PhysioNet: Components of a new research resource for complex physiologic signals.
 Circulation [Online].
 101 (23), pp. e215-e220](https://www.ahajournals.org/doi/full/10.1161/01.CIR.101.23.e215)

 ### Introduction